 Monitoring the Varroa Infestation

 One way of monitoring varroa mite infestation involves collecting large samples of brood cells.
 These are passed through a sieve system that separates the mites from the brood.
 A second method is the natural mite fall, which refers to a method where a drawer is placed under the hive for 2 to 5 days.
-This is usually lined with a sticky paper that will trap the mites that fall naturally from the hive.
+This is usually lined with sticky paper that will trap the mites that fall naturally from the hive.
 All mites collected are counted, to determine the number of mites per day

-Tests done in the past by researchers suggest that approximately 300 young adult bees correspond to 100 mL sampled from a frame containing uncapped brood.
+Tests done in the past by researchers suggest that approximately 300 young adult bees correspond to 100 mL sampled from a frame containing an uncapped brood.
 This number of bees is sufficient for use in other methods for determining mite populations.
 These include the flotation or powdered sugar methods.